 1993: Constance A. Nathanson, Johns Hopkins University, “Dangerous Passage: The Social Control of Sexuality in Women's Adolescence,” American Journal of Sociology 98(2):444-445.
 1992.

 1993: Robert Zussman, State University of New York, Stony Brook, Intensive Care: Medical Ethics and the Medical Profession.
-Chicago: University of Chicago Press.
+University of Chicago Press.
 1992.

 The Section on Medical Sociology's Leo G. Reeder Award